-Police chief announces press conference in Harley Dilly case
+I-Team: Sources say missing Harley Dilly has been recovered

-PORT CLINTON, Ohio (WJW) -- The Port Clinton police chief said early Tuesday there will be a noon press conference to provide an update on the Harley Dilly case.
+There will be a 12 p.m. press conference to provide an update on the case.

 There was a heavy police presence in an unoccupied house on E. 5th Street Monday night.

-It's right across the street from the house Dilly lived with his family.
+It's right across the street from the house where Dilly lived with his family.

 Early Tuesday, Police Chief Robert Hickman was seen walking out of the family's home.